-5.6.4 World Bank Environmental and Social Performance Standards

-The World Bank's environmental and social performance standards are a cornerstone of its support to sustainable poverty reduction.
-The objective of these policies is to prevent and mitigate undue harm to people and their environment in the development process.
-These policies provide guidelines for Bank and borrower staffs in the identification, preparation, and implementation of programs and projects.
+5.6.4 World Bank Environmental and Social Performance Standards policies provide guidelines for Bank and borrower staffs in the identification, preparation, and implementation of programs and projects.
 In essence, the performance standards ensure that environmental and social issues are evaluated in decision making, help reduce and manage the risks associated with a project or program, and provide a mechanism for consultation and disclosure of information.